WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.10

-Number of hours between committing pending changes with background task.
+Number of hours between committing pending changes by way of the background task.

 .. seealso::